sher1203/Protein-Folding/README.md

 - Dummy Variables  (Performance: **High**)
-  -Converted Chromosome, Essential, and Interaction Type into Binary Variable columns -Average Interaction Strength (Performance: **High**) -Average of all interaction strengths for each protein -Dominant Interaction Type (Performance: **Low**) -Most popular interaction type for each protein
+  -Converted Chromosome, Essential, and Interaction Type into Binary Variable columns

+- Average Interaction Strength (Performance: **High**)
+  - Average of all interaction strengths for each protein

+- Dominant Interaction Type (Performance: **Low**)
+  - Most popular interaction type for each protein